gabe0815/brew-o-matic/README.md

 # Brew-o-matic: a node-red based mash controller

+Brew-o-matic is a node-red based mash controller which allows you to automate mashing temperature profiles.
+![overview][overview]

 ![working principle][principle]

+## Features
+* display temperature
+* temperature control via relay output
+* program sequence of setpoints and timer durations
+* load, edit and save new sequences (aka recipes)
+* live plotting of temperature and setpoint vs. time
+* logging of temperature, setpoint, PID output, heater state etc. in a database
+* export of logs

 ## Getting started
 Brew-o-matic was tested on x86-64, Raspberry Pi 4, Raspberry Pi 3 and Raspberry Pi 1.